This post may contain affiliate links. You can view our affiliate disclosure here.

 Where should I buy these irons online?

 The best place to find new and used Baffler XL iron sets in all sorts of configurations at the lowest prices is eBay.

-They can also be purchased on Amazon, and in the past, 4-GW sets were being sold on the Dick’s Sporting Goods website at a discounted price.
+They can also be purchased on Global Golf, and in the past, 4-GW sets were being sold on the Dick’s Sporting Goods website at a discounted price.

 Note that new Baffler XL irons are often sold in a combo set with hybrids.